| Title: | Next Eigenvalue Sufficiency Test |

 nreps |

-the number of replications to simulate.
+the number of replications to derive the empirical probability distribution of each eigenvalue.
 Default is 1000. |

 alpha |